 If you suspect an attorney or private guardian/administrator isn’t performing their role properly, you can contact our Guardianship team for information about what the role of the decision maker is and what protective measures may be possible.

-Can I make an anonymous referral to OPG?
+Can I make an anonymous request to investigate to OPG?

 How long should it take to conduct an investigation?